-Who are Community Health Workers?
+Who are Promotoras and Community Health Workers?

 “The cornerstone of [Community Health Worker] programs is the recruitment of community members who possess an intimate understanding of the community’s social networks as well as its strengths and its special health needs.”

 “A community health worker is a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
 This trusting relationship enables the worker to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.

 A community health worker also builds individual and community capacity by increasing health knowledge and self-sufficiency through a range of activities such as outreach, community education, informal counseling, social support and advocacy.”

 With the appropriate resources, training and support, Community Health Workers improve the health of their communities by linking their neighbors to health care and social services, by educating their peers about disease and injury prevention, by working to make available services more accessible and by mobilizing their communities to create positive change.

 MHP Salud refers to Spanish-speaking CHWs working with Latino(a) populations as Promotores(as).
 There are many additional terms, including:

 - Camp Health Aides

 - Colonia Health Workers

 - Outreach Workers